These are the best places to travel this summer

 White varieties include moschofilero, assyrtiko, athiri, roditis, robola, and savatiano.
 The most popular Greek reds include xinomavro, agiorgitiko and kotsifali.
 House or barrel wine varies dramatically in quality (white is the safer bet) and is ordered by the kilo/carafe or glass.

-Greek dessert wines include excellent muscats from Samos, Limnos, and Rhodes, Santorini's vinsanto, mavrodafni wine (often used in cooking) and Monemvasia's malmsey.
+Greek dessert wines include excellent muscats from Samos, Limnos and Rhodes, Santorini's vinsanto, mavrodafni wine (often used in cooking) and Monemvasia's malmsey.

 Retsina, white wine flavored with the resin of pine trees, became popular in the 1960s and retains a largely folkloric significance with foreigners.
 It's something of an acquired taste but some winemakers make a modern version.
-It’s popular in Thessaloniki (where the main brand, Malamatina, is made) and it goes great with salty mezedhes and seafood.
+It’s popular in Thessaloniki (where the main brand, Malamatina, is made) and it goes great with salty meze and seafood.

 Where to try it: For an upscale wine tasting, check out Estate Argyros Winery and Gavalas Winery, both in Santorini.
 Thymiopoulos Vineyards gives you an immersion into the rich wine-making traditions of Paros.